NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/E-Commerce.md

 </div>

 This project was my first project with the Laravel framework.
-I wanted to create a dynamic E-Commerce website, so i choosed to use the Laravel/Livewire tech stack.
-Additionally, i used vanilla JS, some library like HTMX, and Bootstrap for the front end part.
+I wanted to create a dynamic E-Commerce website, so I have chosen to use the Laravel/Livewire tech stack.
+Additionally, I used vanilla JS, some library like HTMX, and Bootstrap for the front end part.
 I have also chosen to create a real-time chat with the help of the Pusher websocket.

 #### 🗺️ General overview